yashpx/Veritas-Sales-Analytics-Platform/README.md

 Alternatively, you can create your own account for Manager, all the existing data for the default organization will load for the same manager.

 ```

+## Quick Start Guide

+We provide unified startup scripts for different operating systems.
+Choose the appropriate one based on your system:

 ### For Windows Users
 ```powershell
 # Run the application using PowerShell